£

 None of these things is an automatic trigger for starting treatment, but they will influence decisions about when to start treatment.
 Tell your hospital team or GP if you notice any new or worsening symptoms.

-Our free booklet about CLL has some ideas on how to look after your mental health while you're on watch and wait, including waiting for test results.
+Our free booklet about CLL has some ideas on how to look after your mental health while you're on active monitoring, including waiting for test results.
 We also have a range of self-help ideas to try in our section on living well with blood cancer.

 If you feel you need professional help, you can ask your GP or hospital team for a referral for counselling.